omerkucuker/kanban-board-frontend/README.md

 # Kanban Board Frontend

-Kanban Board Frontend uygulamasında tasarım olarak Figma ile oluşturulan template responsive şekilde projeye eklenmiştir.
+The template created with Figma as a design in the Kanban Board Frontend application was responsively added to the project.
-Serverdan alınan veriler React ile ön yüze taşınmış, Axios kütüphanesiyle HTTP işlemleri yapılmıştır.
-Drag and Drop işleminde ise react-beautiful-dnd kütüphanesi kullanıldı.
+The data received from the server was moved to the front with React, HTTP operations were made with the Axios library.
+The react-beautiful-dnd library was used in the Drag and Drop process.

-## Kullanılan Teknolojiler
+## Used technologies

 **Client:** React